Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Blocked ITC on vessels and aircraft

-ITC is not available on vessels and aircraft
+ITC shall not be available on vessels and aircraft

 (i) for making the following taxable supplies, namely: